How Do Lighters Work?

 The modern lighter doesn’t store hydrogen, but butane.
 It initially stored naphtha, until we realized that butane produces a more controlled flame and exudes the least amount of unpleasant odor.
 Butane in a lighter is pressurized and stored, which causes it to exist as a liquid.
 When depressurized, the liquid will immediately vaporize to form gaseous butane.
 The gaseous butane, being flammable, will catch fire even when incited by the slightest of sparks.

 The metallic wheel on the lighter, when pushed down by one’s thumb, will rub against the ferrocerium to produce a scorching spark.
 Simultaneously, a valve opens, from which the butane is released, which is vaporized (depressurized) as soon as it exits the container.
-The spark is produced just above the valve, which then simply ignites the plume of gas.
-The result is an ovate, tranquil flame.
+Lighters work by releasing pressurized butane that vaporizes instantly.
+A ferrocerium spark or piezoelectric arc ignites the gas, producing a controlled flame.

 The ‘Clippers’ or ‘Zippos’ that implement this mechanism are a delight for an aesthete, but are also more expensive.
 Cheaper lighters use a piezoelectric material that converts mechanical energy to electric energy.
-Unlike ferrocerium, a piezoelectric material isn’t pyrotechnic, but its electric resistance changes when it is deformed by mechanical forces.
+Unlike ferrocerium, a piezoelectric material isn’t pyrotechnic, but it generates a high voltage when deformed by mechanical force (the piezoelectric effect).

 The invention of an igniter is regarded to be as crucial to the progress of our civilization as the invention of the wheel, perhaps, even more important.
 Without fire, cooking food would have been impossible, without which we would have been unable to kill its harmful germs and leverage its nutrients.
 It’s no wonder that Stephen Fry believes the lighter to be our greatest gadget.
 It allowed us to summon a member of the pantheon, at our whim, or as Fry said, with merely “the flick of our fingers.”